Zone 7 Planting Schedule

 Fig Tree (Ficus carica) Spring 2-3 years Sweet, Mild Late Summer, Fall

 Strawberry is a very delicate plant.
 I faced brown leaves and yellow leaves on my strawberries and fixed it.
-You need to take extreme care for this plant.
+You need to take extreme care of this plant.

 It might take you only 5 minutes to read this article, but took me a month to write this and organize everything.
 To provide the most accurate information, I cross-checked everything.
 Still, if you have any queries do let me know in the comment section below.